vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Although the protocol aims for quick treasury growth to offset emissions and maintain stability, users should consider the risks associated with underlying treasury assets/management, potential bank runs, and smart contract vulnerabilities.
 While Spiral DAO appears to be formed by DeFi natives with a community-driven ethos, users should be aware there are significant privileges granted to the 3-of-6 treasury multi-sig and the 4-of-7 protocol multi-sig that give them responsibility over user and protocol funds.

-The rebasing tokenomics (currently paying 1410% APY to SPR stakers) disincentivize users from LP-ing in the Curve COIL/FraxBP pool, so practically the entire pool is POL.
+The rebasing tokenomics (currently paying 1410% APY to SPR stakers) disincentivizes users from LP-ing in the Curve COIL/FraxBP pool, so practically the entire pool is POL.
 The pool has a Curve gauge that is paying up to 170% CRV APY currently to the Spiral DAO treasury.
 There have been debates in the past about approving gauges to protocols such as OHM and BTRFLY with similar mechanics.
-Notably, both of these protocols have Curve gauges and both have transitioned to a low APY rebasing model.
-Curve DAO voters should consider whether this strategy constitutes a legitimate use of the gauge.
+Notably, both protocols have Curve gauges and have transitioned to a low APY rebasing model.
+Curve DAO voters should consider whether this Strategy constitutes a legitimate use of the gauge.